epage/epage.github.io/blog/blog/are-we-gui-build-yet.md

 the platform target.

-Related to the actual build is `cargo run` and `cargo test` which are dependent on this plus can have special requirements to run the build artifacts.
+Related to the actual build is `cargo run` and `cargo test` which are dependent on this but add extra requirements for running the build artifacts, like deploying to an emulator or an embedded device.
 We do have [a config for customizing the runner](https://doc.rust-lang.org/cargo/reference/config.html#targettriplerunner) but that is only for `cargo`s build artifact, absent of any of these post-build steps.
 It is also [an environment setting rather than a project setting](https://internals.rust-lang.org/t/proposal-move-some-cargo-config-settings-to-cargo-toml/13336).

-The needs of a platform also evolve and can be encumbered with legal requirements, making it difficult for cargo to support natively.
+Each platform's needs also evolve in breaking ways and can be encumbered with legal requirements, making it difficult for cargo to support natively

 And these build orchestration challenges are not unique to application development.
 The [post-build script feature request](https://github.com/rust-lang/cargo/issues/545)